Minimax Linear Estimation of the Retargeted Mean: Framework

 As a first step toward understanding the behavior of our estimator, we decompose its error into a bias term and a noise term.
-We will consider estimation of the sample-average version of our estimand, $\tpsi(m) := n^{-1}\sum_{i=1}^n T_i m(X_i, 0)$, as the behavior of the difference $\tilde{\psi}(m) - \psi(m)$ is out of our hands.
-We write
+We will consider estimation of the sample-average version of our estimand, $\tilde{\psi}(m) = n^{-1}\sum_{i=1}^n T_i m(X_i, 0)$, as the behavior of the difference $\tilde{\psi}(m) - \psi(m)$ is out of our hands.
+We decompose it as follows.